 - We have stringent bio-security so we will ask you to dip your footwear on arrival.

 - Our alpacas and llamas are not used to dogs so we have a strict no dog policy on the farm or walk.

 - Alpacas are like us and won’t be happy to walk in bad weather.
-If we (or you) defer due to bad weather or unforeseen circumstances, we normally offer either a voucher so you can choose to re-book at your leisure or a refund.
+If we defer a walk due to bad weather or unforeseen circumstances, we offer either a voucher so you can choose to re-book at your leisure or a refund.